ConeDragon/docs/building/configlet/README.md

 # Configlet

-[configlet](https://github.com/exercism/configlet) is a tool to help track maintainers with the maintenance of their track.
+[configlet](https://github.com/exercism/configlet) is a tool to help track maintainers maintain their track.

 ## Linting

 The primary function of configlet is to do _linting_: checking if a track's (configuration) files are properly structured - both syntactically and semantically.
-Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
+Misconfigured tracks may not sync correctly, look wrong on the website, or present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
-The full list of rules that are checked by the linter can be found [here](/docs/building/configlet/lint).
+The full list of rules checked by the linter can be found [here](/docs/building/configlet/lint).

 ## Generating documents